glitchdata/gd-license/README.md

 ## Admin GUI
 The `/admin/` directory hosts a lightweight operator console for issuing, validating, and simulating activations without touching curl.

-- The GUI is static HTML/CSS/JS; it talks directly to `/api/licenses/*` using the values you supply for base URL and bearer token.
+- The GUI is static HTML/CSS/JS and now relies on an authenticated admin session (accounts with `is_admin=1`).
-- The admin token is stored in `localStorage` only on the device where you load the page.
-Clear storage if the workstation is shared.
+- The bearer token can still be used as a fallback for scripted calls, but the UI expects admins to authenticate via `/api/users/login` first.
-- Restrict access: place the `/admin/` path behind HTTP auth, an allow-listed IP, or SiteGround password protection.
-Anyone with browser access and the token can mint licenses.
+- Restrict access: place the `/admin/` path behind HTTP auth, an allow-listed IP, or SiteGround password protection; only logged-in admins can hit issue/activate/deactivate endpoints.
 - Forms cover issuance, validation, and activate/deactivate calls, and the console logs every request+response for quick debugging.

 ## User Portal (`/user/`)